JAugusto97/Offense-Self-Training/README.md

 # Offense-Self-Training
 ## Abstract
-Online social media is rife with offensive and hateful comments, prompting the need of their automatic detection given the sheer amount of posts created at each second.
-However, collecting high-quality human-labeled datasets in order to train machine learning models for this task is difficult and costly, especially because (i) non-offensive posts are significantly more frequent than offensive ones and (ii) repeatedly exposing annotators to offensive content can be harmful to their mental health.
-Aiming to mitigate these limitations, this paper innovates by employing self-training, a semi-supervised technique that aggregates weakly-labeled instances to a human-labeled training set.
-We experiment with default self-training and the recent variation known as noisy student, which adds data augmentation during the self-training.
-Our results show that self-training significantly improves the model’s performance in three datasets offensive and hate speech detection, with different classification labels.
-Despite being successfully applied in other NLP tasks, noisy student does not consistently outperform the default self-training method in our experiments.
-We analyse the negative results obtained by the noisy student method, providing useful insights for other NLP tasks.
+Online social media is rife with offensive and hateful comments, prompting the need for their automatic detection given the sheer amount of posts created every second.
+Creating high-quality human-labelled datasets for this task is difficult and costly, especially because non-offensive posts are significantly more frequent than offensive ones.
+However, unlabelled data is abundant, easier, and cheaper to obtain.
+In this scenario, self-training methods make use of weakly-labelled examples to increase the amount of training data.
+Recent "noisy" self-training approaches incorporate data augmentation techniques to ensure prediction consistency and increase robustness against noisy data and adversarial attacks.
+In this work, we experiment with default and noisy self-training using three different textual data augmentation techniques across five different pretrained BERT architectures varying in size.
+We evaluate our experiments on two offensive/hate-speech datasets and demonstrate that (i) self-training consistently improves performance regardless of model size, resulting in up to +1.5% F1-macro on both datasets, and (ii) noisy self-training with textual data augmentations, despite being successfully applied in similar settings, decreases performance on offensive and hate-speech domains when compared to the default self-train method, even with state-of-the-art augmentations such as backtranslation.
+Finally, we discuss future research ideas to mitigate the issues found with this work.